-For my Makan explorations this month, I visited the Springleaf Prata place at the Upper Thompson area.
-The restaurant is located on the far end of block, unit No.1 just by a road T junction at Thong Soon Ave in the Nee Soon district, along Upper Thompson road.
+For my Makan explorations this month, I visited the Springleaf Prata place at the Upper Thomson area.
+The restaurant is located on the far end of block, unit No.1 just by a road T junction at Thong Soon Ave in the Nee Soon district along Upper Thomson road.

-This Springleaf restaurant is one of the two restaurants of the same franchise, with the other branch is situated in Bedok Jalan Tua Kong area.
+This Springleaf restaurant is one of the two restaurants of the same franchise.
+The other branch is situated in Bedok Jalan Tua Kong area.
 The Prata Place is open daily from 7am–12am.

-Dubbed as an upmarket (Atas) prata place, the place is nicely decked with air-conditioned indoor and outdoor seating.
-The outdoor seating a favorite for larger groups with their large family-friendly benches.
+Dubbed as an upmarket (Atas) prata place.
+The place is nicely decked with air-conditioned indoor and outdoor seating.
+Additionally, the outdoor seating a favorite for larger groups with their large family-friendly benches.

 The indoor section is laid out in a diner style setting, with a combination of rowed bench seats by the walls and tables in the main floor.
 The place is able to seat about 40-50 patrons at capacity.
-There are ample seating places, and a high customer turnover, so you won’t much of an issue finding a table within 5 minutes, even on peal weekends.
+There are ample seating places, and a high customer turnover.
+Hence, you won’t much of an issue finding a table within 5 minutes, even on peak weekends.

 Though air-conditioned, can get rather stuffy at times, especially on the week night where the dinner crowds can get pretty large.
-This is further amplified by having part of the restaurant kitchen connected to the air-conditioned dining area as well, making the place rather smoky at times.
+This is further amplified by having part of the restaurant kitchen connected to the air-conditioned dining area as well.
+It makes the place rather smoky at times which lingers on your clothes.
 Be sure to have a change of clothes if do!

-The restaurant is also very popular with the Muslim community who sought the place for their quality range of halal food.
+Moreover, the restaurant is also very popular with the Muslim community, who sought the place for their quality range of halal food.
+A great welcome.

-The menu selection is your usual funfair of Malay cuisine, only much more pricier than your usual open air eating places like those found at Fareer park or Bukit Timah.
+The menu selection is your usual funfair of Malay cuisine.
+However, it is much more pricier than your usual open air eating mamak places like those found at Fareer park or Bukit Timah.

 The menu offers a full selection of Pratas starting at $1.50 for a kosong (plain) prata or what you may know as “Roti Chenani” in Malaysian slang.
 You also get a full selection of Mutabak, Goreng, and Nasi options each with their own variants as well as Roti John.

-Every year, the prata place releases a trademarked premium menu item, which I like to call an “Atas prata” item into their menu.
+Every year, the prata place releases a trademarked premium menu item.
+This is what I like to call an “Atas prata” item into their menu.
 This item is added onto the current set of atas menu selection.
 This can range from the current egg Benedict (Prata Alfredo) to different incarnations of the Muratabak, such as their “Ultimate Muratabak” to “Murtaburger”.

 These beyond-conventional pratas can set you back at least $10 per plate, earning the joint the nickname the “Atas Prata place”.

-For 2017 this year, you get the Prata Alfredo chefs special, you can’t miss it by the myriad of posters stuck all over the restaurant walls promoting the dish.
+Interestingly, for 2017 this year, you get the Prata Alfredo chefs special.
+You can’t miss it by the myriad of posters stuck all over the restaurant walls promoting the dish.

 Here is a list of the special items they currently have on their menu.